Akiko Iwasaki: Major contributions

+Covid 19 and Long Covid Research

+Iwasaki has become a prominent voice for public scientific literacy, regularly explaining complex immunological findings to general audiences through social media and in outlets such as Quanta Magazine, STAT News, and Yale Medicine.

+Her long COVID research has included studies identifying distinctive immune and hormonal signatures associated with the condition, including reduced cortisol levels and altered T-cell activity, and later work providing evidence that autoantibodies targeting the brain and nervous system may contribute to neurological symptoms in a subset of patients, with passive transfer of patient antibodies into mice reproducing these features.

 Personal life

 Iwasaki is well known as an advocate for women in science, including voicing support for affordable childcare.
 Additionally, she has spoken out in support of immigrants and their contributions to science.
 Iwasaki has gained a following on Twitter for her public health advice about COVID-19, advocating for social distancing early in the pandemic.

-She is married to Ruslan Medzhitov, a professor of immunobiology at Yale School of Medicine.
-They have two daughters.